-There are justifiable reasons for including South Africa in the group of rising powers.
+All in all, there are justifiable reasons for including South Africa in the group of rising powers.
 However, some distinctive features must be noted.
 South Africa partially views itself as being obliged to adhere to a rhetoric advocating a value-oriented global common good.
-Nevertheless, flagrant discrepancies can increasingly be noted between the hyperbole and the political realities of the ANC government.
+Nevertheless, at this juncture, flagrant discrepancies can increasingly be noted between the hyperbole and the political realities of the ANC government.

-This is compounded by a serious dilemma appositely described by Chris Alden and Maxi Schoeman as 'symbolic hegemony'.48 The expectation to play an outstanding role on the African continent was and still is encouraged by South Africa's leadership.
-The country's claim to leadership and the role the European and North American stakeholders hope it will play conflict markedly with the country's actual available capacity to implement far-reaching foreign policy changes in all pertinent areas.
+This is compounded by a serious dilemma appositely described by Chris Alden and Maxi Schoeman (2013, pp. 111-129) as "symbolic hegemony".
+South Africa's claim to leadership and the role the European and North American stakeholders hope it will play conflict markedly with the country's actual available capacity to implement far-reaching foreign policy changes in all pertinent areas.
 This dilemma is increasingly becoming a problem in itself.

-As a result, the role of South Africa is, in many respects, not oriented towards the provision of global collective goods, but rather to that of regional collective goods (e.g. the African Peace and Security Architecture, the African Peer Review Mechanism, regional infrastructure initiatives).49 This, too, is a singular feature of South Africa.
+As a result, the role of South Africa is, in many respects, oriented towards not the provision of global collective goods, but rather to that of regional collective goods (Alden & Schoeman, 2015, pp. 239-254; Prys, 2012).
+This, too, is a singular feature of South Africa.
 What can be deemed a rather typical regional power role relates to the African continent via the African Union, for example, and also draws heavily on regional mechanisms in southern Africa.

-5. Conclusions: rising powers as essential stakeholders in the global policy of a common good synchronicity of normative postulates and empirical theories.
-This becomes apparent as far as the theme of this paper is concerned: without normative postulates, the concepts surrounding community cannot be organised in a practicable manner.
+5 Conclusions: Rising powers as essential stakeholders in the global policy of a common good

+Which overarching conclusions can now be drawn from the debates I have outlined in the three lines of discussion presented in this paper?
+An initial conclusion relates to the required synchronicity of normative postulates and empirical theories.
+This becomes apparent as far as the theme of this paper is concerned: without normative postulates, the concepts surrounding "community" cannot be organised in a practicable manner.
 This applies both to domestic issues and to those displaying a more external slant.
 Equity and political involvement are indispensable fundamental values, for instance, and are as relevant to a social order within a country as they are to a global social order, although this can at best be described as rudimentary.